Leaps Beyond the Seen: Reinforced Reasoning Augmented Generation for Clinical Notes: Introduction

-The above challenges highlight the broader scope and diversity of discharge content, suggesting that generating accurate instructions from pre-admission information may require \textbf{retrieving external knowledge} to guide the correctness of long-form generation and \textbf{making informed predictions} about a patient's clinical trajectory, thereby enabling the LLM to infer additional clinical details beyond the observed input.
-In response, we propose the \textbf{\emph{R$^2$AG}} model (\underline{\textbf{R}}einforced \underline{\textbf{R}}easoning \underline{\textbf{A}}ugmentation for Clinical Note \underline{\textbf{G}}eneration) for long-form discharge instruction generation based on pre-admission information. \textbf{To ensure the accurate long-form generation}, we incorporate a medical KG to retrieve structured reasoning paths, providing LLMs with explicit semantic guidance and mitigating their limitations in open-ended generation. \textbf{To activate the predictive capability of LLMs}, we design a retriever based on reinforcement learning (RL) that learns to select reasoning paths exhibiting \underline{reasoning leaps} across semantic groups in the medical KG.
-Unlike conventional RAG approaches that rely on single-hop or simple multi-hop retrieval, our method uses RL to optimize the retrieval of semantically diverse and informative reasoning paths.
-The retriever dynamically guides the LLM on when to retrieve semantically similar concepts and when to apply reasoning leaps across groups.
-This adaptive retrieval strategy helps the LLM advance its reasoning and bridge the information gap inherent in scenarios where only pre-admission information is available.
-Furthermore, inspired by Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}, we proposed a novel optimization mechanism, named \emph{GRO} (\underline{G}roup-Based \underline{R}etriever \underline{O}ptimization), which retrieves multiple reasoning paths per patient and assign relative rewards to guide the retriever in discovering the most informative semantic trajectories for generating accurate discharge instructions.
+These challenges suggest that generating accurate instructions involves two key components: \textbf{retrieving external knowledge to provide reasoning direction} that guides accurate long-form generation, and \textbf{controlling the granularity of reasoning steps} to help LLMs infer possible downstream clinical details beyond the observed input.
+In response, we propose the \textbf{\emph{ReinRAG}} model (\underline{\textbf{Rein}}forced \underline{\textbf{R}}easoning \underline{\textbf{A}}ugmentation for Clinical Note \underline{\textbf{G}}eneration) for long-form discharge instruction generation based on pre-admission information. \textbf{To retrieve useful knowledge and ensure accurate reasoning direction}, we incorporate the UMLS KG to retrieve structured reasoning paths, providing LLMs with explicit semantic guidance in open-ended generation. \textbf{To control the LLM’s reasoning granularity}, we design a retriever based on reinforcement learning (RL) that learns to select reasoning paths exhibiting \underline{reasoning leaps} across semantic clusters in the KG.
+Unlike conventional RAG approaches that rely on single-hop or simple multi-hop retrieval, our method uses RL to optimize the retrieval and guide LLMs on when to retrieve semantically similar concepts or make reasoning leaps to obtain more diverse information.
+This design helps the LLM advance its reasoning and bridge the information gap when only pre-admission information is available.
+Furthermore, inspired by Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}, we proposed a novel optimization mechanism, named \emph{GRO} (\underline{G}roup-Based \underline{R}etriever \underline{O}ptimization), which retrieves multiple reasoning paths per patient and assigns group-normalized rewards to discover the most informative semantic paths.
+Our key contributions are summarized as follows: